Asian Aviation Centre (Sri Lanka): History

 As Chandran Rutnam realized that it was not commercially viable to start a helicopter service with two helicopters, he shelved off the idea but decided to go for fixed wing aircraft, thus laying the foundation for the domestic airline Lion Air.
 With aircraft bought from Kazakhstan, Lion Air commenced its operation in 1994.

 Chandran Rutnam at the hangar of Asian Aviation Centre and Lionair.

 However, in 1998, flying was banned following the shooting down of an aircraft belonging to Lion Air over the northern skies and Rutnam was faced with the tight spot of looking after a large number of employees.
 Since flying was banned, Rutnam decided to set up a flying school with the resources at hand.

 With the assistance of Air Vice Marshal Upali Wanasinghe, who was formerly the Commandant of Kotalawala Defence Academy, Wing Commander Bandula Tennakoon, Commodore Ananda Samarakoon and former Air Vice Marshal Paddy Mendis, Rutnam started the school.
 The school started as an Engineering College.

 "It always occurred while I was having meals, occasionally, the captain would come out of the cockpit and say that I graduated from your school.
 It was a satisfying feeling, that students are finding in this place.
 So it was one of the most rewarding enterprises that I have been involved in, educating the youth of this country," said Chandran Ratnam with a sense of justifiable elation.

-At a time, when Lion Air was operating from Ratmalana within a limited space, Chandran Rutnam noticed a lovely and spacious hangar with two helicopters in Ratmalana.
-Soon Rutnam found out that the company was for sale and Rutnam bought the company.
+During the time when Lion Air was operating from Ratmalana within a limited space, Chandran Rutnam noticed a large hangar with two helicopters in Ratmalana.
+Rutnam found that the company was for sale and Rutnam bought the company.

 The flight school which had been established in 1985, was incorporated into the Engineering College, marking the birth of Asian Aviation Centre (AAC).